WebOrigami/docs/src/content/framework/tutorial.md

 This Origami file defines two things:

 1. A virtual tree at the project's top level.
 Everything in between the outermost `{` on the first line and the `}` on the last line will become part of that top-level virtual tree.
 1. A virtual file called `index.html`.
-Unlike most programming languages, names in Graph Origami can include periods so you can define file names with extensions.
+Unlike most programming languages, names in Web Origami can include periods so you can define file names with extensions.
 For now, the `index.html` file is defined as a simple text string.

 This tutorial project is already configured to serve the top-level tree defined in `site.ori`.
 You could configure the project to serve just part of this tree or a tree defined in some other file.